cortsf/quterofi/README.md

 - Call with `--history` to open the history menu directly (You can also enter this menu using **-kb-custom-6** in the main menu)

-- Call with `--quickmarks` to open the quickmarks menu directly (You can also enter this menu using **-kb-custom-7** in the main menu)
+- Call with `--quickmarks` to open the quickmarks menu directly (You can also enter this menu using **-kb-custom-7** in the main menu).

 - Call with `--autoaccept` for the search engine menu to automatically submit the `:open` comand instead of setting the search engine alias in the search string of the main menu.